lekhrajdinkar/solution-engineer/docs/2022-2025/SE_02_system-design/SD_02_Non-functional-req/02_NFR_07_fault-tolerance__.md

 ---
 ## key relationship
 ### Fault tolerance vs High availability

-airplane analogy - has 4 engines, but it does not require all four to remain operational.
+Airplane analogy - has 4 engines, but it does not require all four to remain operational.
 - Engine 1 fails
 - Engines 2, 3, and 4 continue working
 ```mermaid